computefoundation/gnu-linux-shell-scripting/README.md

 # Paradigms

-All the solutions of **Gnu-linux-shell-use** exist in following paradigms.
-Each paradigm contains one to two examples:
+The following is a list of all the paradigms in which all solutions of **Gnu-linux-shell-use** exist:

 ## Application management